Black Maternal Health

 Discover More

-Maternal death rates are increasing and significantly for Black women.
+Maternal death rates are significant for Black women.

 In 2020, the maternal mortality rate for non-Hispanic Black (subsequently, Black) women was 55.3 deaths per 100,000 live births, 2.9 times the rate for non-Hispanic White (subsequently, White) women.
 [NCHS Health E-Stats - February 2022].